Caution: Some people may find parts of this content confronting or distressing.

 Capturing information on risk factors relating to deaths by suicide can highlight areas of a person's life experience that may need additional attention to provide the most effective suicide prevention interventions.
 However, it is important to note that the presence of one or more of these risk factors in an individual’s life does not necessarily mean they will have suicidal behaviours.
 The vast majority of people who experience these risk factors will not experience suicidal behaviours.

-The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2019.
+The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2021.
 The user can choose to view the data by sex, by age groups, and by the number of deaths by suicide with psychosocial risk factors identified.
-The risk factor identified in the greatest proportion of coroner-certified deaths by suicide in males at all ages was a ‘personal history of self-harm’ followed by ‘disruption of family by separation and divorce'.
-Data for 2017 and 2018 are also available to view.

 There is no national standard for the collection of data on psychosocial factors—each state and territory has its own legislation and processes relating to coroner-certified deaths meaning that the type of information collected and held by the NCIS database differs slightly by jurisdiction.
 Also, due to the method used for the collection of data, protective factors are not included.